Library Tools

 Complete Lifecycle

-config.tools. - CLI computes run directory:
+library.tools.runner.run(context)resolves:cli[command]->tool.idtool.id->tools[]entry- Runner computes run directory:

-./outputs/{tool-id}/{DATETIME}/- CLI creates that run directory.
+./.library-tool-outputs/{tool-id}/{DATETIME}/- Runner creates that run directory.

-- CLI resolves each input source:
+- Runner resolves each input source:

-default-> packaged config in the library- file path -> local override
+default-> packaged config in the library- file path -> local override (resolved from manifest directory when relative)

-/outputs(read-write). - CLI mounts Docker socket if
+/outputs(read-write). - Runner mounts Docker socket if

 - Tool writes one or more JSON files into